-George Washington was not only a principal donor to the college, but also a member of its original governing board.
+Washington College was founded in 1782, the first institution of higher learning established in the new republic.
+George Washington was a principal donor to the college, and a member of its original governing board.
 He received an honorary degree from the college in June 1789, two months after assuming the presidency.
-The C.V.
-Starr Center for the Study of the American Experience, founded in 2000, is an innovative center for the study of history, culture and politics, and fosters excellence in the art of written history through fellowships, prizes, and student programs.
+The Starr Center for the Study of the American Experience, founded in 2000, is an innovative center for the study of history, culture, and politics, and fosters excellence in the art of written history through fellowships, prizes, and student programs.

 The Gilder Lehrman Institute of American History is a nonprofit devoted to the teaching and learning of American history.
 Gilder Lehrman draws on top scholars, an unparalleled collection of original historical documents, and a national network of more than 6,000 Affiliate Schools to create and provide a broad range of resources to help teachers, students, scholars, and the general public learn about American history in a way that is engaging and memorable.
 The Institute’s programs have been recognized by awards from the White House, the National Endowment for the Humanities, and the Organization of American Historians.

 With its latest initiative, The Fred W. Smith National Library for the Study of George Washington, George Washington’s Mount Vernon affirms its status as the preeminent center of learning about Washington, his life, character of leadership, and legacy.
 In addition to safeguarding original books and manuscripts, the Library serves as a center for leadership inspired by Washington’s extraordinary example.
 Mount Vernon is owned and operated by the Mount Vernon Ladies’ Association, America’s oldest national preservation organization, founded in 1853.